 Whey is used for soaking grains, homemade ferments, and as a protein source (although it’s not a good one).
 I prefer homemade whey as the acidic medium for soaking my oats because I have found it least likely to impart a sour flavor to the finished oatmeal.
 PLUS you get gorgeous yogurt cheese, which is an amazingly frugal cream cheese substitute and makes really healthy frosting and more.

-What is Whey?
-Can You Make it Homemade?
+What Is Whey?
+Can You Make It at Home?

 My brother, a big weightlifter, is huge into the “whey protein powder” drinks for big muscles.
 Don’t get this sort of whey confused with the powdered stuff, which I’m sure has some “I-am-not-real-food!” sort of health issues.
 (UPDATE: A faithful commenter tells me that powdered whey is just spray-dried regular whey.)

 Regular whey is a byproduct of cheesemaking, just like Little Miss Muffet had: curds and whey.
 It is a nearly transparent, yellowish liquid that pours like water.
 You may be thinking, “Great, now I have to make cheese.”
-Luckily, this is much easier than that sounds.
+Luckily, this is much easier than that sounds and one of the easiest ways to make whey is from yogurt.

-I get my whey from yogurt, which I happen to make homemade, but you could use plain, unsweetened yogurt from a store with the same results.
+I get my whey from yogurt, which I happen to make homemade, but you could use plain, unsweetened yogurt from a store with the same results (you’ll get less whey/more cheese with Greek yogurt and more whey/less cheese with regular).

 Yogurt cheese has the same consistency and almost the same flavor as cream cheese, but with power-packed probiotics for good digestion and more.
 Plus no additives!
 If you use cream cheese, even if you don’t want the whey, this process is the most frugal substitute for cream cheese you’ll ever find.
-It costs less than 50 cents for 8 oz. of yogurt cheese if your milk is on sale for $2 or less.
+It costs less than 50 cents for 8 ounces of yogurt cheese if you make your own yogurt and your milk is on sale for $2 or less.

 How to Make EASY Yogurt Cheese and Whey